thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 ![Layout page](images/layouts/layoutlayoutdialectlist.png)

 Content of this `task/list` view will be decorated by the elements of `task/layout` view.
-Please note `layout:decorator="task/layout"` attribute in `<html>` element.
+Please note `layout:decorate="~{task/layout}"` attribute in `<html>` element.
 This attribute signals to the Layout Dialect which layout should be used to decorate given view.
+And please note it is using Thymeleaf Fragment Expression syntax.

 And what about *Natural Templates* using the Layout Dialect?
 Again, possible!
 You simply need to